ECCC-MSC/open-data/docs/readme_en.md

 The End-use Licence determines the conditions for using the data and information.
 The main requirement is to clearly acknowledge Environment and Climate Change Canada as the data source, [please refer to the Licence for details](licence/readme_en.md).
 </br></br>

-## MSC Open Data Service Usage Policy
+## MSC Open Data Services Usage Policy

-The [MSC Open Data Service Usage Policy](usage-policy/readme_en.md) determines what constitutes an acceptable use of MSC Open Data services and provides users best practices for optimal use.
+The [MSC Open Data Services Usage Policy](usage-policy/readme_en.md) determines what constitutes an acceptable use of MSC Open Data services and provides users best practices for optimal use.
 This Service Usage Policy complements the [End-use licence](licence/readme_en.md).
 </br></br>

 ## Frequently Asked Questions